dagelf/pi/README.md

     # Path Client(Flags) # IPs
     /nfs/client1	192.168.10.0/24(rw,no_root_squash,sync,wdelay,no_subtree_check,uuid=3b6ace17:e18e4834:96f5c0eb:5cbe2796,sec=1)

+    # note that you can't run docker etc. on a client nfs path, if you need something like that you will need to have some sort of coordinated service running on the server
 Now serve DHCP on your lan port and get ready to boot up your Pi:

     # dnsmasq -d -i eno1 -F 192.168.10.1,192.168.10.199 --enable-tftp --tftp-root=/nfs/client1/boot --pxe-service=0,"Raspberry Pi Boot"